bilgino/angularforddd/README.md

 ```

 In the second example the domain logic is loosely coupled from the UI controller.
 Encapsulation protects the integrity of the model data.
-Keeping the model as independent as possible improves reusability and allows easier refactoring.
+Keeping the model as independent as possible improves usability and allows easier refactoring.
 **Neither domain state nor domain logic should be coded in UI controllers**.

 **» Mapper pattern**<br/>